 About the data

 Social and economic demographic data acquired from the U.S. Census Bureau’s American Community Survey, 2015.
 Health data acquired from the Center for Disease Control, 2014.
 Imagery used to derive temperature and NDVI values acquired from NASA’s Landsat 8 satellite and downloaded from the USGS’s Earth Explorer repository.
 You can find complete code for the analysis and visuals on my github page.
-A complete write-up of how the Heat Variability Index was calculated will soon be available on the D.C.
+A complete write-up of how the Heat Variability Index was calculated is now available on the D.C.
 Policy Center Data Blog.

 Sources include: